redis/redis-doc/docs/manual/pipelining.md

 ---
-title: "Using pipelining to speedup Redis queries"
+title: "Redis pipelining"
 linkTitle: "Pipelining"
 weight: 1
+description: How to optimize round-trip times by batching Redis commands
 aliases:
   - /topics/pipelining
 ---

+Redis pipelining is a technique for improving performance by issuing multiple commands at once without waiting for the response to each individual command.
+Pipelining is supported by most Redis clients.
+This document describes the problem that pipelining is designed to solve and how pipelining works in Redis.

-## Request/Response protocols and RTT
+## Request/Response protocols and round-trip time (RTT)

 Redis is a TCP server using the client-server model and what is called a *Request/Response* protocol.